Safe, Healthy Meals Start with Education

 We understand the risks.

-In 2005, SAGE partnered with The Center for Eating Disorders at Sheppard Pratt Health Systems to create a specialized training program which every Team Member is required to complete.
-We teach our employees to recognize the early warning signs and changes in behavior that may signal an eating disorder.
+For more than 10 years, SAGE has partnered with the Eating Recovery Center of Maryland (formerly The Center for Eating Disorders at Sheppard Pratt).
+Together, we’ve developed training materials that all Team Members are required to complete.
+We teach them to recognize the early warning signs and changes in behavior that may signal an eating disorder.

 We then communicate our concerns to school administrators discreetly and effectively.
 This program has helped numerous young people receive the medical care they need to treat and beat this serious illness each year.